 I am currently Professor and University Chairman Emeritus of the Department of Nuclear Medicine at the Albert Einstein College of Medicine.
 I am a former Chairman of the American Board of Nuclear Medicine and the author of more than two hundred and ninety peer reviewed articles and book chapters on Nuclear Medicine, Hypertension and Medical History.

 In addition, I am the Editor of the Seminars in Nuclear Medicine, and serve on the Editorial Board of various journals in related fields.
 I have authored or edited 25 books.
 I have also contributed ninety-six chapters in books, and reviews in textbooks and journals.
 My latest books are “Blood Pressure Measurement: An Illustrated History,” and “An Ear to the Chest: The Evolution of the Stethoscope.”
 My interest in Medical History grew out of a major collection of antique medical instruments, books and related items.
-My full CV can be viewed at this link: CV_MDB.pdf.
+My full CV can be viewed at this link in Word format.

 I would like to thank the following for their contributions to the formulation of this site and the collections shown here: